 Barnegat Bay Partnership (BBP or Partnership): The BBP is one of 28 Congressionally-designated National Estuary Programs throughout the United States, working to improve the health of nationally-significant estuaries.
 The Partnership is sponsored by the United States Environmental Protection Agency, the Ocean County Board of Chosen Freeholders, and Ocean County College.
 One of our biggest volunteer opportunities is helping with the annual Barnegat Bay Festival (the first Sunday in June).
 If you are interested in learning more about Barnegat Bay ecology or helping out with a clean-up or dune-grass planting, the BBP has a “Volunteer/Interested Party” e-mail list-serve to keep you informed about upcoming workshops, lectures, and volunteer opportunities for either the BBP or one of its partners.
 If you would like your name added to this list-serve, please email Mary Judge at email@example.com.

-Barnegat Bay Watershed and Estuary Foundation (BBWEF): The BBWEF's mission is to promote a healthy ecosystem throughout the Barnegat Bay watershed through efforts that conserve and protect the soil, forest, water, shorelines, fish, and wildlife populations.
+Barnegat Bay Foundation (BBF): The BBF's mission is to promote a healthy ecosystem throughout the Barnegat Bay watershed by supporting the research, education, and stewardship efforts of BBP partners.
 The best way to get involved is by becoming a member.
 Sign up on their website, www.bbwef.org.

 Clean Ocean Action (COA): Working together as a coalition of dedicated groups and individuals, Clean Ocean Action is committed to advocating for a safe and clean ocean.
 Clean Ocean Action works to educate the public and convince public officials to enact and enforce legislation necessary to protect the coast through educational campaigns, special events, meetings, beach cleanups, and research.